-There is a great advantage of portability as the MP7 can be easily moved from place to another.
+There is a great advantage of portability as the piano is pretty easy to move around.
 Since the interface comes with a lot of options, you can easily customize the piano to your preferences.

 One thing you have to note is that most high-quality pianos are too expensive.
 This doesn’t come as a surprise since they have a lot to offer users.